 - Michigan State University - Online Master of Science in Law Enforcement Intelligence and Analysis

 - Saint Joseph's University - Online Master of Science in Criminal Justice

 - Utica College - Online Bachelor's of Science in Criminal Justice

-Jobs and Training with the New Hampshire State Police
+Jobs with the New Hampshire State Police

 Sheriff’s Departments Law Enforcement Jobs in New Hampshire

 Outside of the city centers and in unincorporated parts of the state, county sheriff’s departments are responsible for upholding the law in New Hampshire.
 These law enforcement officers also often oversee county detention centers, provide court security, and provide valuable backup for state troopers and municipal police departments.